 Top 10 Foods to Keep Your Arteries Clean

 As a board-certified cardiologist, it is obvious that the best way to treat heart problems is to prevent them.
 When it comes to prevention, nothing is more important than proper nutrition.
-The best foods to eat are those which would have been available to our distant ancestors.
+The best foods to eat were available to our distant ancestors.
 This diet is often referred to as Paleo or Hunter-Gatherer.
 I find that when my patients follow Paleo, they get tremendous results.
 Remember, always eat organic.
 If pesticides kill bugs, they will kill us.

-Here are my top 10 foods to keep your arteries clean.
+Here are my top 10 foods to keep your arteries clean (and even reverse coronary artery disease).

 Saturated fat does not increase the risk of heart disease, according to an analysis of over 350,000 people in the American Journal of Clinical Nutrition.
 In fact, muscle meat is a complete source of protein.
 Organ cuts, such as liver and kidney, are packed with beneficial nutrients like vitamins A and D. Cows are meant to eat grass, not corn, soy, and wheat.
 Cows are meant to free-range, not be cooped up, stressed out, and under artificial lights.
 Many cultures from around the world consume animal foods and enjoy incredible longevity.
 Get free-range, grass-fed meat into your meal plan.
 For the best health benefits, eat your meat medium-rare.